IBM-MIL/MILCarouselCollectionView/README.md

 ###Disable Circular Scrolling
 By default, when the MILCarouselCollectionView is at the last cell in the collection view, if you scroll past this cell, it will scroll back to the first cell in the collection view.

-To disable circular scrolling, do the following after you initialize the MILCarouselCollectionViewController, but before you pass it data:
+To disable circular scrolling, do the following after you initialize a MILCarouselCollectionViewController, but before you pass it data:

 ```swift
 self.carouselCollectionViewController.disableCircularScrolling()